ei2081/ei2081.github.io/_posts/2024-08-26-local-jekyll-for-webpage-testing.md

     alt: picture of jekyll local
 ---

-This is my first use of [the Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy?tab=readme-ov-file#chirpy-jekyll-theme) for the [Jekyll static site generator](https://jekyllrb.com), and my first use of Jekyll itself.
+This is my first use of [the Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy?tab=readme-ov-file#chirpy-jekyll-theme) for the [Jekyll static site generator](https://jekyllrb.com) and my first use of Jekyll itself.
 These technologies mean only updates to config and markdown text are required by me.

 I initially followed the [starter guide](https://chirpy.cotes.page/posts/getting-started/#option-1-using-the-starter-recommended) for having my "github pages" respository generated from their chirpy template.
 The theme arose in a few online articles and videos, like [in this video from "Techno Tim" ](https://www.youtube.com/watch?v=F8iOU1ci19Q)

-At this point I'm new to github pages, jekyll & chirpy.
-The process for edits needs a local edit, push to github and a wait for the github-actions.
+At this point I'm new to github pages, jekyll and chirpy.
+The process for edits needs a local edit, a push to github and a wait for the github-actions.
 It's all a bit slow and cumbersome this way.

-> So, I'm getting Jekyll on my laptop to "run" the blog/site locally first, and see how that improves things (it should!).
+> So, I'm getting Jekyll on my laptop to "run" the blog/site locally first to see how that improves things (it should!).
 {: .prompt-tip }

 ## Steps for Local Jekyll
 - Following the [getting started guide](https://chirpy.cotes.page/posts/getting-started/), I skipped the dev-container bits and went straight to [the Jekyll install guide](https://chirpy.cotes.page/posts/getting-started/#setting-up-natively-recommended-for-unix-like-os), and for my system the [focus was for mac os](https://jekyllrb.com/docs/installation/macos/) specifically.
 - My Mac is the intel version, currently on Ventura/13.6.
-I already have the `brew` installer, so grabbing `chruby` and using `ruby-install` was a breeze , although it suprised me that it took 15 minutes or more
+I already have the `brew` installer, so grabbing `chruby` and using `ruby-install` was a breeze, although it suprised me that it took 15 minutes or more
   - it seems to be going about not just an install but a build of everything it needs (ruby, docs, etc) and local install
   - eventually it completes with `>>> Successfully installed ruby 3.1.3 into /Users/ei2081/.rubies/ruby-3.1.3`
   - after a bit of fun with the `.zshrc` updates (typos on my part) I've got `* ruby-3.1.3` when i run `chruby`.
 - at this point I'm delighted that I didn't *fork* the chirpy theme when I got it, as now I would have to go and deal with installing node!
 - startup works when I don't forget to run `bundle` first, to grab additional ruby gems

-All said an done, the most difficult part of this was reading through the [Writing a new post](https://chirpy.cotes.page/posts/write-a-new-post/) article from the Chirpy Theme folks and realising it's not really geared toward your new, _first_ post :D - I found the [Text and Typography](https://chirpy.cotes.page/posts/text-and-typography/) article a little better.
+All said and done, the most difficult part of this was reading through the [Writing a new post](https://chirpy.cotes.page/posts/write-a-new-post/) article from the Chirpy Theme folks and realising it's not really geared toward your new, _first_ post :D - I found the [Text and Typography](https://chirpy.cotes.page/posts/text-and-typography/) article a little better.

 ## The local Jekyll Experience
 After running `bundle exec jekyll s` from the checkout of my repository, a few features and suprises were immediately apparent